 Honesty goes a long way in dealing with commitment issues.
 Even more so when you couple it with transparency.
 When you exhibit the signs of commitment issues, be sure to tell your partner in a gentle and forthcoming manner.
 Explain best as you can the reasons behind your problem and discuss a course of action that works out best for everyone.
 Teamwork can help you prevent any future problems.

 It will facilitate an understanding between you two – your better half will try and step into your shoes for a moment.
 This will make things easier for you too.
 There are many communication exercises for couples that can help you in this hour of need.
 Speak from the heart and all will be well.
-This is all the more important for the gents reading this; you have a harder time being expressive.
+This is all the more important for the men reading this, who may have a harder time being expressive.
 No wonder commitment issues in men take a while to resolve.

 4. Try out a single space if you’re showing the signs of commitment issues